maliubiao/treehouse/tools/code_completion/README.en.md

     ]
     ```

--   **`aiCodeCompleter.activeService`**: The `name` of the service from the list above to use for generations.
+-   **`treehouseCodeCompleter.activeService`**: The `name` of the service from the list above to use for generations.
     ```json
-    "aiCodeCompleter.activeService": "OpenAI-GPT4o"
+    "treehouseCodeCompleter.activeService": "OpenAI-GPT4o"
     ```

--   **`aiCodeCompleter.prompt.systemMessage`**: The master system prompt that guides the AI's behavior.
+-   **`treehouseCodeCompleter.prompt.systemMessage`**: The master system prompt that guides the AI's behavior.

--   **`aiCodeCompleter.prompt.rule`**: A custom rule appended to every prompt (e.g., "All functions must include a JSDoc block.").
+-   **`treehouseCodeCompleter.prompt.rule`**: A custom rule appended to every prompt (e.g., "All functions must include a JSDoc block.").

 ## How It Works